UK roles at the Pod Volunteer office

 Community Development and Short term construction volunteers (Office based)

-- Working alongside the Volunteering and Project teams to plan the Pioneer and short termers schedule
+- Working alongside the volunteering and project teams to plan the volunteering schedules

 - Co-ordinate with project teams and write project summaries of each project to be undertaken, including their rational and impact

-- Work alongside the charities London and Madagascar based teams providing support to volunteers prior to departure
+- Work alongside the charity's London and Madagascar based teams providing support to volunteers prior to departure

 - Conduct welcome talks, orientations and activity briefings to ensure volunteers are fully informed about project work, local culture etc.